 With the stakes being so high for both the terminal operator and fuel-delivery company, every effort must be made to ensure a seamless fuel-delivery process from both a product and loading-time standpoint.
-Thankfully, there is now a cutting-edge solution available to answer these challenges.
+There is now a cutting-edge solution available to answer these challenges.

-It can be found in the form of a highly engineered, easy-to-use tankmonitoring technology that features an easy-to-read graphic touchscreen display that communicates wirelessly with the trailer's fuel-delivery and operation-monitoring components.
-Through the touchscreen display, the system consolidates the driver's access to the many different control systems on a fuel trailer - including overfill control, on-board monitoring, pneumatic (air pressure) control, product-crossover prevention, system troubleshooting and usage history.
+It can be found in the form of a highly engineered, easy-to-use tank monitoring technology that features an easy-to-read graphic touchscreen display that communicates wirelessly with the trailer's fuel-delivery and operation-monitoring components.
+Through the touchscreen display, the system consolidates the driver's access to the many different control systems on a fuel

+CIVACON'S CIVACOMMAND MODULE AIMS TO AVOID INADVERTENT PRODUCT CONTAMINATION BY ENSURING THAT ONLY THE RIGHT PRODUCT CAN BE DELIVERED TO THE RIGHT COMPARTMENT OR TANK trailer - including overfill control, on-board monitoring, pneumatic (air pressure) control, product crossover prevention, system troubleshooting and usage history.

 The system also has the capability to predict or prevent non-permissive readings, which lets the driver confidently know that the loading process will proceed uninterrupted.
-This helps cut down wait times, which is a huge plus for the transport company and the terminal.
+This helps cut wait times, which is a huge plus for the transport company and the terminal.

 The touchscreen is securely activated by the driver - even when wearing gloves - via a unique user ID and PIN.
-The system is placed in loading mode when a load-rack connection is identified.
-Loading can only begin if the driver has full permit status, meaning that all vapor connections, overfill components and grounding devices are safe and operational.
+The system is placed in Loading Mode when a load-rack connection is identified.
+Loading can only begin if the driver has full permit status, meaning that all vapour connections, overfill components and grounding devices are safe and operational.
 The driver refers to RFID technology to know which product is loaded into each compartment, with the system knowing, through wireless communication, if the correct fuel is going into the correct tank.
 This allows the correct compartment valve to open automatically, initiating the unloading process.